codinsonn/aetherspace-green-stack-starter-archive/README.md

 ### It allows you to move fast, save time and deliver more 🎉

 > Think of it as Unity for React Apps.
 Just like Unity aims to make cross console game development a lot easier for (indie) game devs, the GREEN stack aims to do the same for cross-platform app development.

-## Ok, what is 'Aetherspace' then? 🚀 <a name="what-is-aetherspace"></a>

-Aetherspace is an opinionated framework I've made that fills in the gaps of working and building with the GREEN stack:

-- How should I handle responsive design?
-- How do I avoid layout shift when react-native styling does not support media queries or classnames?
-- What's the best way to style and animate my UI elements for both web and mobile?

-Just to name a few.

-While the stack itself is very powerfull, figuring out how to get set up and do certain things can be frustrating and time consuming.
-To save you time figuring it all out on your own, *Aetherspace* contains a bunch of packages, utils and best-practices to set you up for a free and easy ride to cross-platform success.

-> Aetherspace is also fully optional.
-Usage of the UI primitives, React hooks and JS utils provided by `packages/aetherspace` is recommended but not required.

-> Provided you throw out the examples and edit some helper scripts in the `package.json` files, you could even delete the package entirely and still be left with a great GREEN stack starter.

-More on Aetherspace in the **[👾 Benefits and Next steps](#benefits-next-steps)** section or `AETHERSPACE.md` and `CODEGEN.md`.

 ## But why start with a monorepo? 🤖 <a name="why-monorepo"></a>